 First Amendment Days

-First Amendment Days (April 3-10, 2020) have been postponed until the fall semester as Iowa State University moves to limit in-person gatherings during the COVID-19 outbreak.
+First Amendment Days 2020 has been postponed due to the COVID-19 pandemic.
 More information will be available as events are rescheduled.

 Celebrate your First Amendment freedoms — religion, speech, press, assembly and petition — during First Amendment Days.
 The 2020 theme is “Some Assembly Required.”

 Now in its 18th year, First Amendment Days is the longest-running continual student-led First Amendment celebration at any university in the U.S. The celebration is organized by the First Amendment Committee, which is made up of members of the Greenlee School of Journalism and Communication, the Iowa State Daily Media Group and the Leo Mores Chapter of the Society of Professional Journalists.